×

 Creating a whereabouts-reconciler daemon set

 The Whereabouts reconciler is responsible for managing dynamic IP address assignments for the pods within a cluster by using the Whereabouts IP Address Management (IPAM) solution.
-It ensures that each pod gets a unique IP address from the specified IP address range.
-It also handles IP address releases when pods are deleted or scaled down.
+The Whereabouts reconciler ensures that each pod gets a unique IP address from the specified IP address range.
+The Whereabouts reconciler also handles IP address releases when pods are deleted or scaled down.

 You can also use a NetworkAttachmentDefinition custom resource definition (CRD) for dynamic IP address assignment.

-The whereabouts-reconciler daemon set is automatically created when you configure an additional network through the Cluster Network Operator.
-It is not automatically created when you configure an additional network from a YAML manifest.
+The whereabouts-reconciler daemon set is automatically created when you configure a secondary network through the Cluster Network Operator.
+The whereabouts-reconciler DaemonSet does not get automatically created when you configure a secondary network from a YAML manifest.

 To trigger the deployment of the whereabouts-reconciler daemon set, you must manually create a whereabouts-shim network attachment by editing the Cluster Network Operator custom resource (CR) file.